alicenet/alicenet/bridge/README.md

-# AliceNet/Bridge
+# Madnet/Bridge

-This repository contains all solidity smart contracts used by the AliceNet.
+This repository contains all solidity smart contracts used by the MadNet.

 ## Requirements

--   HardHat (following)
+* HardHat (following)

-To install hardhat and all requirements to compile and test the smart contracts in this repository, run the following command at the root of this repository
+To install hardhat and all requirements to compile and test the smart contracts in this repository, run the following command at the root of this repository.
+It might require sudo permission

 ```bash
 $ npm i -g hardhat-shorthand